bethe/da-nano/P3-Data Wrangling/maplink.md

 This corresponds to the City of Dublin on Open Street Map: http://www.openstreetmap.org/node/3473474851

-I picked this area as I've been living there for 6 years and am familiar with local data formats.
+I picked this area as I've been living there for 6 years and am familiar with cultural backgrounds and local address formats.
+Living there also made it the most interesting for me to explore.